 Michael Rosenfeld is Professor and Chair of Sociology at Stanford University, where he also teaches Changing American Family, and Intro to Data Analysis.
 He studies mating and dating, the Internet’s effect on society, family history and family law (especially as they relate to same-sex couples and their children).
 He is currently working on “How Couples Meet and Stay Together”, a longitudinal study of social life in the US, funded by the National Science Foundation.

 You can print your poster up to A0 format (1200mm height, 800mm width).

 Parisian cruise on the River Seine: the Tennessee Boat – Itinerary

 If you have any questions regarding the conference, please direct them to email@example.com

 Tom Emery (NIDI), André Grow (MPIDR), Jennifer Holland (Erasmus), Ariane Pailhé (INED)

 The Generations and Gender Programme, in collaboration with INED and the IUSSP, is delighted to announce the 5th GGP Conference to be held 24-25 October 2019 at the Paris School of Economics.
-Don’t forget to register here before September 15th!
-This international conference aims to bring together researchers working with data from the Generations and […]
+Here you can find the book of abstracts for all the presentations, oral and poster.
+This international conference aims to bring together researchers […]

 What does the data revolution tell us about population trends and what does it not tell us?
 Is childbearing increasingly becoming a problem of social justice?
 Does a higher proportion of older people and pensioners increase the likelihood of intergenerational conflicts?
 What role do differences in the coexistence of migrant families play in their economic integration?
 On Monday, […]